ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Hatlight Platformer.md

-define change y  by (speed)  in steps. stop at wall. repeat ([abs v] of (speed::custom)::operators)
+define change y  by (speed)  in steps. stop at wall. repeat ([abs v] of (speed::custom)::operators) we only change y IF it is not touching the walls.
+You can read the * as if it was "IF"
     change y by ((-1) * <not <touching [walls v]?>>) end
 ~~~